 Does this situation sound familiar?
 You need to remove some screws from a piece of furniture, remove screws from a wall, open your laptop or computer case, but don’t have a screwdriver?

 Don’t worry – you aren’t alone in this!
 Many of us have experienced this situation and the frustration it brings.
+Even fantastic plumbers, electricians, painting and decorating professionals have experienced it.
 The good news is that we have gathered a list of everyday objects, which you can use to complete your task without having to leave your home to borrow or buy a screwdriver.

 Removing a Phillips head screw